-2.2.4 SKI BOOTS
+2.5 SKI BOOTS

 Ski boots are robust footwear developed specifically for skiing, offering protection against jolts and bumps as well as injury from ski edges and other external influences.
-The ski boot encloses the foot firmly, while at the same time allowing the movement necessary for skiing techniques, in that the ankle has the room it needs to flex, but at the same time facilitating the transfer of every steering movement completely to the ski.
-The relevant national and international guidelines and norms establish the requirements.
+The ski boot encloses the foot firmly, while at the same time allowing the movement necessary for skiing techniques, in that the ankle has the room it needs to flex, but at the same time facilitating the transfer of every steering movement completely to the ski (according to ISO 5355).

-2.2.5 THICKNESS OF SKI BOOT SOLES
+2.5.1 THICKNESS OF SKI BOOT SOLES